 Download Apps.
-And SING, of course.
+And SING, of course

 Download SING to your iPad mini, pronto (and Boss Baby, Moana, and episodes of Charlie and Lola or The Wiggles).
 It will probably buy you an hour of peace.
 For apps, check out these faves that focus on arts, crafts and building: Lego Juniors Create and Cruise, Peppa’s Paintbox, and Explorium – Space For Kids.
-For mind numbing fun give Pineapple Pen a try.
+For mind-numbing fun give Pineapple Pen a try.
 And just to throw in something educational, this is a good one for coding basics: Move The Turtle.
 Got a toddler on board?
 We’ve rounded up our favourite fun and educational apps for preschoolers, too.

 Strap on a carrier

 An Ergo Baby or a Baby Bjorn harness can be a lifesaver when you’re juggling more than one child, a child that you need to contain or just a child who struggles to get to sleep.
 It will save your back if you need to pace the aisles while your baby or toddler drifts off.
 If you don’t want to risk waking them when they do pass out, simply sit back down and let them sleep on you with support.
 This is the correct time to order wine.
-A harness also comes in handy if you’re traveling on your own and nature calls.
-We’re not saying it’s ideal to visit the bathroom with a child strapped to you but if you don’t want to leave your child alone or with a hostie, then this is the deal.
+A harness also comes in handy if you’re travelling on your own and nature calls.
+We’re not saying it’s ideal to visit the bathroom with a child strapped to you but if you don’t want to leave your child alone or with the cabin crew, then this is the deal.

-Bring Sleep enhancers
+Bring sleep enhancers

 They can smell your fear